kubekit99/operator-ohm/openstacklcm-operator/docs/source/phase_crd.rst

 3. The key aspect here is to be able to monitor the end of those tasks as well as the success/failure.

+4. The HelmV2 renderer is supported.
+HelmV3 POC support has been added

 .. toctree::
    :maxdepth: 2